ARPspoofing/Peggle/README.md

     - When blue peg is selected:
       - Tapping on an empty canvas should display the blue peg at that location
+      - Tapping on a valid location in the canvas should display the blue peg at that location
+      - Tapping on a valid location in the canvas should increase total object count in status bar by 1
       - Tapping on canvas with pegs at a spot which is not near other pegs should display the blue peg at that location
       - Long pressing (1 second) on any peg of any color should delete the peg.
       - Tapping at the end of the screen should not render the blue peg